-Actually, Nori is originally the generic name for moss-like seaweeds growing on the rock surface in the water, and the most common edible species used for food in Japan include “Asakusa Nori (P. tenera)” and “Susabi Nori (P. yezoensis)”.
+Nori is originally the generic name for moss-like seaweeds growing on the rock surface in the water.

-Those seaweeds are typically processed into dried sheets, flakes, or powder, as well as being eaten as they are in the form of Nama Nori.
+Those varieties are typically processed into dried sheets, flakes, or powder or eaten raw as they are in the form of Nama Nori.

 What is Aonori?

-On the other hand, Aonori is a variety of Nori that usually comes in the form of powder or flakes.
+On the other hand, Aonori is a green Nori that comes in powder or flakes.

-As for the usage of Aonori, the green seaweed powder is often sprinkled on Japanese potato chips, Takoyaki octopus balls, Okonomiyaki pancake, or Yakisoba noodles.
+As for usage, the green Aonori powder is sprinkled and often comes on potato chips, Takoyaki octopus balls, Okonomiyaki pancake, or Yakisoba noodles.